-For most graduate programs, the deadline is June 1 for the Fall semester, October 1 for the Spring semester, and March 1 for the Summer semester.
-Some programs have earlier deadlines.
-Contact your department of interest or view the graduate program page for individual program deadlines.
+For most graduate programs, the deadline is June 1 for the Fall semester, November 1 for the Spring semester, and March 1 for the Summer semester.
+Some programs have earlier or later deadlines.
+Contact your department of interest or view our graduate programs for individual program deadlines.

 The University requires:*

-• Official transcript from every college or university attended for more than 15 hours
+- Official transcript from every college or university attended for more than 15 hours

 Departmental requirements vary based on each program.
 Check with the prospective department or view the program page to find out what materials may be required (ex: letters of recommendation, letter of intent, etc.).